bikash/FailurePrediction/README.md

 FailurePrediction
 =================

-Failure Prediction in Hadoop Cluster
+Failure Prediction in Hadoop Cluster using scalable Markov Model.